Keepsake

 Credit Where It's Due

 A genuinely passionate founder who personally responds to customers and is the face of the brand on social media.
-That kind of personal connection is rare and lovely to see.
+Families who have found Remento through his content often say they loved that Remento felt human from day one.

-Remento pioneered the idea of spoken-memory-to-book, removing the writing barrier for families with loved ones who can't or won't write.
-A genuinely innovative approach.
+Remento pioneered the idea of speech-to-story technology: spoken memories converted into a printed book, removing the writing barrier for families with loved ones who can't or won't write.
+The video recording approach is genuinely innovative, and for storytellers who prefer audio or video over typing, it solves a real problem.
+No writing required.

 Bringing memory preservation to a mainstream audience is good for everyone in this space.
-Their Shark Tank appearance helped more families discover that preserving stories is something worth doing.
+Their Shark Tank appearance helped more families discover that capturing family stories is something worth doing.
+It showed that preserving family stories matters, and that there are real ways to capture family stories beyond dusty photo albums.

 We should be upfront: we make Keepsake, which competes directly with Remento.
 That means we have a bias, and you should factor that in.
 But we've also done the work.
-We've read hundreds of customer reviews, tested the product ourselves, dug into the pricing, and talked to families who've used both.
-This is the review we'd want to read before spending money.
+We've read hundreds of customer reviews, tested the product ourselves, dug into the pricing, and talked to families who've used both Remento and StoryWorth.
+This is the remento review we'd want to read before spending money.

 What Remento does well